-Metastasis is a group of cancer cells that have travelled from the original tumour to another area of the body such as a lymph node.
-For this reason, pathologists examine lymph nodes to look for cancer cells.
-This allows them to determine the nodal part (pN) of the pathologic cancer stage (pTNM).
-Extranodal extension is important because for some types of cancer it increases the pathologic nodal stage and is associated with a higher risk that the cancer cells will spread to other parts of the body.
+The spread of cancer cells from the original tumour to a lymph node or other part of the body is called metastasis.
+Pathologists carefully examine all lymph nodes removed with a tumour to look for metastasis and this information is used to determine the nodal part (pN) of the pathologic cancer stage (pTNM).
+Extranodal extension is important because for some types of cancer it increases the pathologic nodal stage and is associated with a worse prognosis.